This Post is part of a series. Read: Cruising the Yangtze Day 1: Leaving Chongqing and Cruising the Yangtze Day 2: The Three Gorges

 It was really hard to appreciate the magnitude of this engineering feat and difficult to grasp the scale of the project as a whole.
 When we read the facts, 2.3 km long and 101 m high, it’s clearly one of the grandest achievements of modern engineering and construction.
 But standing on the sidelines at the viewpoint, it was hard to absorb.
 The dam is only spectacular when looking at the numbers; it’s not awe-inspiring like a view of the Hoover Dam.

-The tour guides were informing us about how the dam was built to control flooding and that electricity generation was just an afterthought.
+The tour guides informed us about how the dam was built to control flooding and that electricity generation was just an afterthought.
 That’s hard to believe.
 I think this damn was built for one primary reason: hydro-electricity.
 China’s unprecedented growth is demanding increasing electricity.
 Secondary reasons I believe are to increase shipping by taming the river and flood control.

 It appears the government made a good effort to relocate people and move towns and villages further up the river bank.
 Our guides told us that new homes with modern amenities had been built for them.
-I couldn’t help but think that this “modernization” was just forcing them into electricity dependency and ensuring them as life-long customers of the hydro-electric station.
+I couldn’t help but think that this “modernization” was just forcing them into electricity dependency and ensuring them as life-long customers of the hydroelectric station.

 It also appears that the government has made an effort to develop tourism along the river.
 Lots of farmers and countless others lost their former employment and tourism has been seen as a way to restore some of those jobs.
 That explains many of the cruise ship stops along the way.